jakenbear/linkcheck/README.md

 # Link Accessibility Checker

-A simple static web app to check if links (e.g., Google Drive files or YouTube playlists) are accessible (unlisted or public) by fetching their content.
+A simple static web app to check if links (e.g., Google Drive files or YouTube videos/playlists) are accessible (unlisted or public) by fetching their content.

 ## Features